GSA/challenges-and-prizes/pages/community.md

 If you answered yes to any of these questions, the Challenge and Prize Community of Practice (CoP) is for you!

-> **Join the Community:** Anyone with a .gov or .mil email address is eligible to join
+> **Join the Community:** Anyone with a .gov or .mil email address is eligible to join.
 >
-> - To join, email <challenges-subscribe-request@listserv.gsa.gov> with  nothing  in the subject.
+> - To join, <a href="mailto: challenges-subscribe-request@listserv.gsa.gov">email a request to</a> at challenges-subscribe-request@listserv.gsa.gov with nothing in the subject.
-> - Community Manager: <a href="https://digital.gov/authors/jarah-meador/" target="_blank">Jarah Meador, GSA</a>
+> - Community Manager: <a href="https://digital.gov/authors/jarah-meador/">Jarah Meador, GSA</a>
-> - <a href="https://digital.gov/communities/manage-your-subscription" target="_blank">Manage your Listserv subscription</a>
+> - <a href="https://digital.gov/communities/manage-your-subscription">Manage your Listserv subscription</a>
-> - <a href="https://digital.gov/communities/manage-your-subscription/#access-the-listserv-archive" target="_blank">Access the Listserv archive</a>
+> - <a href="https://digital.gov/communities/manage-your-subscription/#access-the-listserv-archive">Access the Listserv archive</a>

 **Who We Are**